MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-area-paths.md

 ::: moniker range=">= tfs-2017"

 > [!NOTE]
-> While you can assign the same area path to more than one team, this can cause problems if two teams claim ownership over the same set of work items.
+> While you can assign the same area path to more than one team, doing so can cause problems if two teams claim ownership over the same set of work items.
 To learn more, see [About boards and Kanban, Limitations of multi-team Kanban board views](../../boards/boards/kanban-overview.md#limits-multi-team).

 ::: moniker-end